Qing-Lu/torch/Windows.md

 Download and unzip <http://www.netlib.org/lapack/lapack-3.6.1.tgz> (or newer).
 Note that the site provides a prebuilt version too, but it might be slower on your machine (also, for me, VS recognized the prebuilt 64-bit lib as 32-bit).

 If you are building 32-bit libraries, then open MSYS.
-For 64-bit libraries, open MSYS2.
+For 64-bit libraries, open the MSYS2 MinGW-w64 Shell (make sure that the command prompt shows the text `MINGW64`).
 Cd into the extracted package, then:

     mkdir build
     cd build
+    cmake .. -DCMAKE_INSTALL_PREFIX=X:/torch/lapack -G "MSYS Makefiles" -DBUILD_SHARED_LIBS=1 -DCMAKE_GNUtoMS=1
-    cmake-gui   (you might have to use the full path to your cmake-gui.exe)
+        (you might have to use the full cmake path) make

-In CMake's GUI:
-- Set paths: Build into the current directory, use sources from parent dir
-- Configure: Select "MSYS Makefiles" and "Use default native compilers"
-- Set variables:
-  - BUILD_SHARED_LIBS = TRUE
-  - CMAKE_GNUtoMS = TRUE
-  - CMAKE_INSTALL_PREFIX = X:/torch/lapack   (or whatever)
-- Configure
-- Generate

-Now close CMake and continue in the MSYS or MSYS2 prompt:

-    make
     make install

 To proceed with Torch installation, make sure that you have the following DLLs in your path.
 You can copy then all to the directory into which you are going to install Torch, then add that directory to your PATH.
 - All DLLs from X:\torch\lapack\bin\
-- The following DLLs from the bin directory of your MinGW installation:
+- The following DLLs from the bin directory of your MSYS(2) installation:
   - For 32-bit libraries and MSYS: libgcc_s_dw2-1.dll, libgfortran-3.dll, libquadmath-0.dll
   - For 64-bit libraries and MSYS2: msys-2.0.dll, msys-gcc_s-seh-1.dll, msys-gfortran-3.dll, msys-quadmath-0.dll